So what does a managing agent do? Here is an idea of the services you can expect us to provide and oversee.

 We will acknowledge receipt of your letter or email and following an internal investigation will reply in writing within 21 days.This letter will be from the Managing Director/Owner of the company.

-If you are still dissatisfied with how the complaint has been dealt with then you should contact The Ombudsman Service of which we are members.
+If you are still dissatisfied with how the complaint has been dealt with then you should contact The Property Redress Scheme of which we are members.
 Their address is as follows.

 When to complain